Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Methodology

-A vehicle may change its state whenever an event occurs; e.g., when it receives a new assignment, picks up an assigned caller, delivers an onboard passenger, crosses a zone boundary, or starts or ends a rebalancing trip.
+A vehicle may change its state when it receives a new assignment, picks up an assigned caller, delivers an onboard passenger, crosses a zone boundary, or starts or ends a rebalancing trip.
 Each state change is represented by an arrow in the figure.
-Let $a_s$ [veh/hr] denote the rate to assign callers to the vehicles in state $s$, illustrated by the solid arrows in Figure \ref{fig:queuing model}; $p_{s\_i}$ [veh/hr] the rate for vehicles in state $s$ to pick up an assigned caller with destination in zone $i\in\mathcal{K}$, illustrated by the dashed arrows; $d_s$ [veh/hr] the rate for vehicles in state $s$ to deliver an onboard passenger, illustrated by the double arrows; $c_s$ (illustrated by the orange solid arrows) and $g_s$ (illustrated by the blue solid arrows) the rates for vehicles in state $s$ to enter and exit a zone, respectively; and $b_{ij}$ [veh/hr] the rate for idle vehicles to be rebalanced from zone $i$ to zone $j\in\mathcal{K}\setminus\{i\}$, as illustrated by the dotted arrows.
-It is noted that all aforementioned rates should be non-negative.
+Let $a_s$ [veh/hr] denote the rate to assign callers to the vehicles in state $s$, illustrated by the black solid arrows in Figure \ref{fig:queuing model}; $p_{s\_i}$ [veh/hr] the rate for vehicles in state $s$ to pick up an assigned caller with the destination in zone $i\in\mathcal{K}$, illustrated by the dashed arrows; $d_s$ [veh/hr] the rate for vehicles in state $s$ to deliver an onboard passenger, illustrated by the double arrows; $c_s$ (illustrated by the orange solid arrows) and $g_s$ (illustrated by the blue solid arrows) the rates for vehicles in state $s$ to enter and exit a zone, respectively; and $b_{ij}$ [veh/hr] the rate for idle vehicles to be rebalanced from zone $i$ to zone $j\in\mathcal{K}\setminus\{i\}$, as illustrated by the dotted arrows.
+All aforementioned rates should be non-negative.

-Figure \ref{fig:queuing model} illustrates how a vehicle may change states.
+Figure \ref{fig:queuing model} illustrates how a vehicle may change its states.
 An idle vehicle in state $(i, 0, 0, 0)$ changes to state $(i, i, 0, 0)$ once it is assigned to a caller; such a transition occurs at rate $a_{i000}$.
-Then, the vehicle travels toward the origin of the assigned caller, who could be intra-zonal or inter-zonal.
+Then, the vehicle travels toward the origin of the assigned caller to pick up this caller (who could be intra-zonal or inter-zonal).